sungsoo-ahn/2025/_posts/2025-04-28-lost-in-prediction.md

 We confirmed it using the McNemar's test <d-cite key="P18-1128"></d-cite> which shows no statistically significant difference (p-value=0.48).
 On the good side, this is the only approach were our models surpass all baselines.

-**What can we learn? 🤔** While LLMs can analyze insights from narratives and TF and F models outperform all other models, the TF model struggles to utilize those insights for improved prediction.
+**What can we learn? 🤔** While LLMs can analyze narratives, the TF model struggled to utilize this analysis for improved prediction.

 ***